 Note: for comparison, the French Char B1-bis had a 17 calibers low velocity 75mm gun.
 And on the other end, the Panther (Panzer V) had a 70 calibers 75mm gun.

 This particular vehicle as extra armor plating bolted on the front.

 Aberdeen Proving Grounds.
 Pzkw IV 414

 Photos from US Army Ordnance Museum/Aberdeen Proving Grounds

-Please contact me at email@example.com if you are interested in high resolution versions of any of these photos for publication.
-US Army Ordnance Museum/Aberdeen Proving Grounds photo portfolio shot May, 2006 by Narayan Sengupta.
+Please email me for high resolution photos for publication.
+US Army Ordnance Museum/Aberdeen Proving Grounds photo portfolio by Narayan Sengupta.